Imagine It from a Child’s Perspective

 Leaving School, Searching for Work

-For most children in rural Guatemala, this is reality.
+For most children in rural Guatemala, illiteracy is a nearly insurmountable barrier to improving their lives.
+Lacking critical thinking skills and the ability to read well, most struggle to succeed in school.
 Once these kids leave school, which usually happens around sixth grade, life gets tougher still.
-Lacking critical thinking skills and the ability to read well, they face a nearly insurmountable barrier to improving their lives: Illiteracy.
 The fortunate ones might land intermittent, subsistence-wage work in a factory or on a farm.
 Others will work the streets, selling candy or souvenirs to tourists.
 And many decide to leave their communities to attempt the dangerous and illegal journey north to search for work.

 Our literacy program puts children on a different path.
 We help them learn to read and develop critical thinking skills that allow them to perform better in school, stay in school and improve their abilities to get fair-paying jobs.
 Our work improves the chances they will continue school past sixth grade and gives them tools that will help them all the way through high school and beyond.